Get Started

 - Make sure the doctor or clinic is accepting new patients.
 Above the wheelchair picture is a line that says Accepting Patients.
 If there is a Y that means that new patients are allowed.

-If the doctor or clinic is taking new patients, you will receive a new Alliance Member ID card.
+If the doctor or clinic is taking new patients, you will get an updated Alliance Member ID card.

-To change your PCP, call Member Services at the Alliance or fill out the Choose or Change Primary Doctor form.
+To change your doctor, call Member Services at the Alliance.
+You can also fill out the Choose Primary Doctor form.
 The change will be in effect on the first day of the next month.

-Call your PCP’s office to make an appointment with your doctor.
+Call your doctor’s office to make an appointment with your doctor.

 If your current PCP is not in the Alliance network, you may still be able to keep seeing them for up to 12 months.
+This is called continuity of care.
 Here are the reasons you can keep seeing them:

 - An acute condition.
 Completion of covered services shall be provided for the duration of the acute condition.